yegor256/blog/_posts/2017/apr/2017-04-11-flexibility-equates-lower-quality.md

 }
 {% endhighlight %}

-Well, I guess I'm wrong,; there are two, actually.
+Well, I guess I'm wrong; there are two, actually.
 Here is the second one:

 {% highlight ruby %}
 if (a > b) m = "Hello!";